Multicenter Prospective Trial of Office-based Carpal Tunnel Release With Ultrasound Guidance (ROBUST)

 Time to Return To Work Among Employed Subjects (RTW) 3 Months Time to return to work will be defined as the number of days between treatment and the time the subject reports returning to work in any capacity.

-Boston Carpal Tunnel Questionnaire - Functional Status Scale (BCTQ-FSS) 3 Months Scoring for the BCTQ-FSS ranges from 1 to 5, with higher scores indicating more functional limitation, and is calculated as the mean of each response.
-The change in BCTQ-FSS score at the 3-month follow-up relative to baseline.
+Boston Carpal Tunnel Questionnaire - Functional Status Scale (BCTQ-FSS) Baseline and 3 Months The Boston Carpal Tunnel Questionnaire Functional Status Scale (BCTQ-FSS) additionally consists of 8 functional status questions.
+Scoring for the BCTQ-FSS ranges from 1 to 5, with higher scores indicating more functional limitation, and is calculated as the mean of each response.
+The mean change score in BCTQ-FSS from baseline to the 3-month follow-up are reported.
+Negative change scores indicate decreased functional limitation and positive change scores indicate increased functional limitation.

-Michigan Hand Questionnaire (MHQ) 3 Months Michigan Hand Questionnaire (MHQ) is a validated, hand-specific questionnaire consisting of 37 questions in 6 domains:
+Michigan Hand Questionnaire (MHQ) Baseline and 3 Months Michigan Hand Questionnaire (MHQ) is a validated, hand-specific questionnaire consisting of 37 questions in 6 domains:

 * Overall hand function